A Subjective Note from the Author

 Types of Men's Hiking Boots

 Hot weather day hiking?
-The Columbia North Plains II, at 2.04 lbs, is incredibly lightweight and breathable, but offers meager performance in support, water resistance, and durability.
+The Merrell Moab 2 Ventilator Mid, at 2.4 lbs, is incredibly lightweight and breathable, but offers meager performance in support, water resistance, and durability.
+If you are hiking predominantly in hot and dry climates, the lack of waterproofness will allow your feet to breathe better and will allow the boot to dry faster.
 Powering out miles day after day, with a heavy pack in the soggy North Cascades?
-The Vasque St. Elias GTX, weighing 3.43 lbs, is stable, durable, and waterproof, but isn't very nimble.
+The Asolo Power Matic 200 GV, weighing 4.125 lbs, is stable, durable, and extremely waterproof, but isn't very nimble.
 These two boots are as different from each other as apples and oranges.
 The products we compared in our review span a wide range considered under the same umbrella term of "hiking boot."
 While our award winners highlight the top of the crop, it's important to also focus in on the performance metrics that are important to you.

 Hiking boots are commonly categorized into three groups — lightweight, midweight, and heavyweight categories — according to their weight, ankle stability, and the foot support provided.
 This classification system is a helpful starting point to find the appropriate type of boot for your hiking needs.